Concrete Driveway Installation: Get the Facts

 Colors and Finishes

-An exciting new breakthrough in the concrete industry of this century is the development of designer colors and decorative finishes.
+An exciting new breakthrough in the concrete industry of the 21st century is the development of designer colors and decorative finishes.
 Especially if your driveway is highly visible from the street, you may wish to make it a design feature of your property.
 For example, you might choose a concrete color that coordinates with the material of your home, or opt for a stamp pattern or a faux brick or tile finish.

 Laura Firszt writes for networx.com.